 | 3 | Microphone | Default microphone input |

-📂 Where the app stores data
+📂 Where your data lives

 The desktop app persists two files in the platform-specific config directory: